Shirzadov/NSFWBot/README.md

 A Discord bot which provides NSFW images

 # Run the bot

+- Create the file `token`, put your Discord token in this file
-You can run the bot by doing `node main.js`
+- Run `node main.js`

 # Installation
 This part explains you how to make the bot run as boot